susji/lilmon/README.md

 Please note that by default `lilmon serve` listens only on localhost.
 You may want to set the listening adress to something else such as a suitable interface's IP.
-If you want it to listen on all interfaces, use `0.0.0.0:15515` but please do not expose the lilmon interface it to any untrusted networks.
+If you want it to listen on all interfaces, use `0.0.0.0:15515` but please do not expose the lilmon browser view to any untrusted networks.
 As suggested below, you may in any case wish to provide the actual access via a suitable reverse proxy.

 ## Do I need timeouts for my commands?